Harmonic tropical morphisms and approximation: Approximation of harmonic tropical curves

-\begin{proof} As every coordinates of $\omega_{R,C}$ is a constant 1-form on any leaf-edge of $C$, $\pi_R$ is affine linear on every leaf-edge.
-By definition, $\omega_{R,C} \big(\vec{e}\big)$ is the gradient of $\pi_R$ along the oriented edge $\vec{e}$.
+\begin{proof} Since the 1-form $\sw_{R}^{C}$ is a constant on any leaf/edge $e\in LE(C)$, the map $\pi_R$ is affine linear on any $e\in LE(C)$.
+By definition, the vector $\sw_{R}^{C} (\vec e)$ is the gradient of $\pi_R$ along the oriented edge $\vec e$.
 The balancing condition of \ref{tropmorph} follows from the definition \ref{def1form}.
-The first part of the statement is proven.\\ Reciprocally, it is now clear that the map $\pi$ is given by integration of an $m$-tuple of constant 1-forms on any $e \in LE(C)$.
+The first part of the statement is proven.

+Reciprocally, it is now clear that the map $\pi$ is given by integration of an $m$-tuple of constant 1-forms on any $e \in LE(C)$.
 The balancing condition of \ref{tropmorph} is clearly equivalent to the balancing condition of \ref{def1form}.
 Exactness follows from the fact that this $m$-tuple is given by differentiating the $m$-tuple of coordinate functions of $\pi$.
-Uniqueness follows from \ref{tdiff}. \end{proof} \begin{remark} As for harmonic amoeba maps, the space of deformation of harmonic morphisms on a fixed tropical curve $C$ in $\mathbb{R}^m$ corresponds to the space of collection of residues of dimension $m$ on $C$.
+Uniqueness follows from Proposition \ref{tdiff}-$c)$. \end{proof} \begin{remark} As for harmonic amoeba maps, the space of deformation of harmonic morphisms on a fixed tropical curve $C$ in $\mathbb{R}^m$ corresponds to the space of collection of residues of dimension $m$ on $C$, see Proposition \ref{tdiff}.
 It is then a real vector space of dimension $m(n-1)$, where $n $ is the number of leaves of $C$. \end{remark}